NVIDIAGameWorks/RTXGI-DDGI/README.md

 1. Open Cmake
 2. Copy the path to where you downloaded this source package, and add `/rtxgi-sdk/` to this path on the "source code" line
 3. Copy the path to where you downloaded this source package, and add `/rtxgi-sdk/build` to this path on the "source code" line
-4. Select `Configure` in Cmake
+4. Select `Configure` in Cmake<br>
 	4a.
-If using VS2017, you must also select `x64` as platform for generator in the dropdown 4b.
+If using VS2017, you must also select `x64` as platform for generator in the dropdown<br>
+	4b.
 If using VS2019, the platform is `x64` by default
 5. Select `Generate` in Cmake
 6. Open `rtxgi-sdk/build/RTXGI.sln` and build the solution.
 By default a static library is generated